Challenger Early College High School: History

 Challenger Early College High School was established in August 2005 as a joint project of the Catawba Valley Education Consortium, including Catawba County Schools, Alexander County Schools, Hickory City Schools, Newton-Conover City Schools, and Catawba Valley Community College.

 Applying to Challenger

-At the end of 8th grade, about 300 students from Catawba County apply to Challenger Early College High School.
-From the pool of students that apply, one-hundred students are accepted with consideration to level of education attained by their parents, family socio-economic status, ethnicity population at national and state universities, single-parent home status, teacher recommendations for success in an accelerated program.
+At the end of 8th grade, approximately 300 students from Catawba County and Alexander County apply to Challenger Early College High School.
+From the pool of students who apply, 100 are accepted, with consideration of the level of education attained by their parents, family socioeconomic status, ethnicity, population at national and state universities, single-parent home status, and teacher recommendations for success in an accelerated program.

 Learning programs

-In an effort to fulfill the vision of Challenger Early College High School, multiple programs are incarnated into the learning environment to ensure that students are prepared for college, careers, and life in the 21st century.
+In an effort to fulfill the vision of Challenger Early College High School, multiple programs are incorporated into the learning environment to ensure that students are prepared for college, careers, and life in the 21st century.

-Habits of Mind

-As of August 2012, Challenger Early College High School adopted the Habits of Mind Program.
-The Habits of Mind include sixteen habits that students are expected to regularly be working on.

 NCNSP Common Instructional Framework

-Challenger Early College High School follows the NCNSP Common Instructional Framework, which uses skills such as collaborative group work, classroom talk, scaffolding, questioning, literacy groups, and the process of writing to learn.
+Challenger Early College High School follows the NCNSP Common Instructional Framework, which emphasizes skills such as collaborative group work, classroom talk, scaffolding, questioning, literacy groups, and the writing process.